nurgasemetey/nurgasemetey.github.io/_posts/2020-11-24-extension-ulauncher.md

 # About my extension

-Ulauncher requires that extension must `manifest.json` file to operate.
+Ulauncher requires that extension must have `manifest.json` file to operate.

 Example of `manifest.json`